MicrosoftDocs/visualstudio-docs/docs/install/create-a-network-installation-of-visual-studio.md

 ---
 # Create a network installation of Visual Studio

 Sometimes an enterprise administrator wants to create a network install point that contains Visual Studio files that can be deployed to client workstations.
 This is to facilitate scenarios where the client machines may have limited permissions or limited access to the internet, or when internal teams want to do compatibility testing before their organization standardizes on a particular version of the developer toolset.
-We've designed Visual Studio so that an administrator can _create a layout_ by creating a file cache located on an internal static network share that includes all the Visual Studio files for both initial installation and all future product updates.
+We've designed Visual Studio so that an administrator can _create a network layout_ which is essentially creating a file cache located on an internal static network share that includes all the Visual Studio files for both initial installation and all future product updates.

  > [!NOTE]
  >  - If you have multiple editions of Visual Studio in use within your enterprise (for example, both Visual Studio 2019 Professional and Visual Studio 2019 Enterprise), you must create a separate network install share for each edition.
- >  - Decide how you want the clients to receive product updates _before_ you do the initial client install so you can ensure that your configuration options are set correctly.
+ >  - We recommend that you decide how you want the clients to receive product updates _before_ you do the initial client install.
+This makes it easier to ensure that your configuration options are set correctly.
 Your choices include having the clients get updates from the network layout location or from the internet.
- >  - The original Visual Studio install and all updates must be located in the same network directory to ensure that repair and uninstall functionality works properly.
+ >  - The original Visual Studio installation layout and all subsequent product updates must be located in the same network directory to ensure that repair and uninstall functionality works properly.

 ## Download the Visual Studio bootstrapper